davidverweij/phone-grown/instructable.md

 _If you are using an older smartphone, consider resetting it to factory settings (warning, this will delete everything on the phone!).
 Either way, it is always good practice to update the software and security features to the latest version (as far as it goes).
 We wrote a bit more info about the safety of older phones [here](https://www.phonegrown.site/#more-phones){: target="_blank"}._

 ## Step 1: copy the Google Sheet
 Normally, Google Sheets is mainly used for storing numbers in large tables - but because it is online and very flexible, you can do quite interesting things with it.
 For this tutorial, we will use it as the  'brain' of your smart display.
 We have prepared a Sheet for you with everything you need - which works almost like an app.
 With it, you can create the colourful backgrounds for your phone and easily set up rules depending on the data you'd like (for example, 'turn blue when it rains').
-We need to copy this Sheet using the link below and prepare it in two quick steps.
+We need to copy this Sheet using the link below and prepare it in a few quick steps.

 1. On a laptop/computer (_unfortunately this doesn't work on a phone_) go, copy the [Google Sheet from here](https://docs.google.com/spreadsheets/d/1JKxSbqSCLNi_dW54rmzxBtJTrP6vYvUyQmVWFcfiG0o/copy){: target="_blank"}. _This will probably ask you to log in to a Google Account._